-The third of five Fellowship Seasons began June 6th, 2014.
-Fellowship recipients Greg Koehler, Sara Magenheimer, and Gabriela Salazar will be living and working on Fishers Island until the end of August.
+The fourth of five Fellowship Seasons at Lighthouse Works began September 12th, 2014.
+Fellowship recipients Justin Hoekestra, Heather Monley, and Dmitri Hertz will be living and working on Fishers Island until the end of October.
 When you see them around, please say "Hi!"

 Information regarding the timing and location of the events will be posted as the event date nears.
 We hope you'll join us!